jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 - **Gazetteer:** A gazetteer is a geographical dictionary or directory used in conjunction with a map or atlas.
 They typically contain information concerning the geographical makeup, social statistics and physical features of a country, region, or continent.
 - **Directory:** A listing of information for location/navigation; e.g. business direcfory, telephone directory, web directory.
 - **Catalog:** A listing of content objects (their description and location).

-## What are controlled vocabularies?

-Controlled vocabularies stand in contrast with natural languages, which undermine information retrieval because they are fraught with polysemes (ambiguous words, both homographs/homophones and synonyms/near-synonyms/quasi-synonyms).
-Natural language in content objects is called free text. **Versus natural languages, CVs:**

-- Must clearly define the SCOPE of terms.
-This is done with scope notes (SN).
-- Must somehow link SYNONYMS, thereby increasing recall.
-This is often accomplished via the indicators UF (use for) and U (use), e.g. Salinity UF Saltiness, Saltiness U Salinity.
-- Must distinguish between HOMOGRAPHS, thereby increasing precision.
-Disambiguation is often accomplished with a modifier AKA difference AKA qualifier term AKA gloss, e.g. Mercury (metal), Mercury (planet), Mercury (car).
-- May capture SEMANTIC RELATIONSHIPS between terms, improving both recall and precision.

-CVs consist of terms and relationships, described in term records.
-A preferred term may or may not be designated among synonyms.
-Preferred terms are also called descriptors or headings; non-preferred terms are also called entry terms or lead-in terms.
-Terms may be compound, either bound (denoting a single concept) or consisting of a focus noun (also called head nous) plus a qualifier (in the case of homographs).
-A term may be an orphan, lacking any relationship to other terms.
-Terms are chosen if warrant exists; this warrant may take a while to develop, leading to the category of candidate terms AKA provisional terms.
-Warrants have different bases:

-- User warrant emerges from user search terms and feedback;
-- Literary warrant emerges from review of documents and standards; and
-- Organizational warrant emerges from an organization's existing standards.

-### CV elements by impact on IR

-Per ANSI/NISO Z39.19 (p.
-16), **recall** is improved by indicating relationships:

-- Equivalence relationships/preferred terms
-- Preferred term form
-- Associative relationships/related terms
-- Classified and hierarchical relationships
-- Postcoordination
-- Concept mapping/clustering

-**Precision** (minimizing false hits) is improved by controlling ambiguity:

-- Parenthetical qualifiers
-- Broader and narrower term hierarchical relationships
-- Compound terms
-- Precoordination

-### Relationship between CVs and metadata

-Per ANSI/NISO Z39.19 (p.
-19),

-- A metadata standard may require that values for certain fields come from CVs
-- Metadata may be used to describe a CV, supporting its discovery as a resource
-- A CV may be expressed as a metadata schema, e.g. in XML

 ## What types of KOS exist?